excubo-ag/Blazor.Canvas/README.md

 ## Changes

+### Version 3.X.Y

+Starting with version 3.0.0, only the net6.0 TFM is targeted.
+This is a change to simplify dependency management and we strongly encourage all users to upgrade to net6.0.

 ### Version 2.6.5

 Due to a change in implementation, `CreateBatchAsync` no longer performs any asynchronous work.
 A new synchronous method `CreateBatch` was added.
 It is recommended to replace any use of `await context.CreateBatchAsync()` with `context.CreateBatch()`.